 The Cornell Agriculture and Food Technology Park has the potential to diversify the County's manufacturing base into the food products sector and increase employment in high value-added producer services.
-Finger Lakes Community College has begun the construction of a 9,000 square foot viticulture building at the Park that will help train and educate local employees for careers in grape and wine-related occupations.
+Finger Lakes Community College completed the construction of a 9,000 square foot viticulture education building at the Park that will help train and educate local employees for careers in grape and wine-related occupations.
 The following development initiative has been targeted by the Cornell Agriculture and Food Technology Park:

-Create additional leasable square footage - The development of the Finger Lakes Food Innovation Center will provide additional space that can be utilized to house pilot production facilities, which are currently operating in the Tech Farm.
+Create additional leasable square footage- The development of the Finger Lakes Food Innovation Center building will provide additional space that can be utilized to house production facilities, which are currently operating in the Tech Farm.
 Transferring these facilities to the Food Innovation Center will allow the Tech Farm to serve as commercial lab space for existing corporations.
 Adding this leasable space would therefore open up room for both pilot production as well as lab space.
-Critical to this goal is the completion of the USDA grape genetics lab, which would provide much needed cash flow for the potential expansion.
-The expected investment is \$4 million.